 In case you noticed your previously accurate gun started to underperform, you might need to remove some excessive lead that has built up in the bore.
 In order to remove it in a proper way, ask for a professional help or follow the next steps:

 If you have read this article, good job – you can consider yourself being one step closer to becoming the pellet gun expert.
 Learning about pellet guns might be fun, but choosing one can be quite a confusing experience.
+Like picking the best paintball gun, finding the best pellet gun requires research.

 Some types of pellet guns have their roots back in the 15th century.
 As you can imagine, there are thousands of pellet gun models available on the market at the moment.